Fleischmaki/Minotaur/README.md

 python3 Minotaur --e experiment_name outdir
 ```
 Experiment configurations are stored in the [experiments](experiments) folder.
-#### Recreating paper results
-For more informations on the provided experiment configurations see [this guide](recreate_results.md) on how to recreate the experiment results.

 ### Minimize a maze
 ```
 python3 Minotaur --m report seed-dir out-dir {local,container}